NateWickstrom/android-rx-firebase-app-kit/README.md

 - pagination
 - start of chat header
 - has-seen header for new messages
-- leave out time if close to previous
 - user images
 - accurate send status
 - receivers have seen